 If you think the freezer is a safe defense against foodborne illness, think again.
-Frozen foods still come with a risk of contamination – and this includes frozen pizzas.
+Frozen foods still come with a potential risk of contamination – and this includes frozen pizzas.

 Frozen pizza that is not stored, thawed, or cooked properly can cause food poisoning.
 Frozen pizzas should always be frozen at 0 °F (-18 °C), thawed in the fridge at 40 °F (4.4 °C), and cooked according to package instructions.